 Go for a culture “add” versus “fit.”

 The goal isn’t to find someone who is the same as the rest of the staff.
 Instead, try to find candidates who can fill in the gaps in the staff and add a missing perspective.
 When you are deliberate about diversity, your team will grow organically as holes in representation become clear.

 Diversity practices don’t stop with hiring.
 In order to maintain a diverse workforce, organizations must make employees of different backgrounds feel supported with inclusive policies.
-As D’Mar Phillips, Vice President of Global People Services at Clarus, points out in a Factorial webinar how diversity, inclusion, and performance go hand-in-hand.
+As D’Mar Phillips, Vice President of Global People Services at Clarus, points out, diversity, inclusion, and performance go hand-in-hand.

 In an inclusive culture, all employees are more likely to treat each other with respect and value for their unique strengths.
 Diversity-focused hiring might help get employees with different perspectives through the door, but inclusive policies are what help them to perform at their best.